giantswarm/docs/src/content/reference/gsctl/create-cluster.md

 With Giant Swarm, an organization can own any number of clusters. `gsctl create cluster` allows for creating a new Kubernetes cluster.

-You can make use of two different approaches:
+You can make use of two different approaches to specify the details of the cluster to be created, like name, size etc.:

-- Using **command line arguments**, you can quickly define a cluster name, how many nodes you need and how big these nodes should be.
+1. Using command line arguments as explained below.

-- For full control over every detail, you first create a **cluster definition file** describing your desired cluster in YAML, which you then submit using `gsctl`.
-You know this declarative approach well from Kubernetes, where you apply manifest files using `kubectl`.
-It is reproducible, self-documenting, and the definitions can be kept in version control repositories.
+2. Using a [cluster definition YAML file](/reference/cluster-definition/) describing your desired cluster in YAML, which you then submit using `gsctl`.

 In fact, you can also mix the two approaches, as some command line arguments can be used to extend (or overwrite) the definition passed as a file.